maneatsbible/maneatsbible.github.io/book.md

 # Preface

-This will be a book about the plain reading of the Bible, Lord willing.
+This will be a book about plainly reading the Bible, and it will eventually amount to a full Bible commentary, Lord willing.